 Eight Different Start Dates a Year

 The Westside Extension Pharmacy Technician Certificate Program totals over 460 hours of instruction, including valuable clinical training and an externship in which you will receive on-the-job training at a community pharmacy training site.
 Our comprehensive, certificate program is broken down into 6 class modules, and you can begin your training with 4 of the modules.
 With this format, you can get started on your new career as a Pharmacy Technician almost any month of the year!

-Our program curriculum meets the requirements of the Association of Health-System Pharmacists (ASHP).
+Our program curriculum meets the requirements of the American Society of Health-System Pharmacists (ASHP).
 When you complete the required course work and meet the state requirements, you are able to obtain a State of California Pharmacy Technician license and can work in retail pharmacies, hospitals and other healthcare settings.

 Westside Extension Pharmacy Technician Program Features